-Meditation is a way for nourishing and blossoming the divine within you, and self-observation is the first step of that inner unfolding.
-Since all suffering is due to our disconnection with our Self, establishing that connection through meditation you become more and more you, a better you, a joyful you.
-We offer guidance into the experience of meditation and a harmonius time-space to support that practice.
-Either in group classes or personal sessions.
-Our teachers can give you guidance to choose which meditation is best for you through a consultation.
+Meditation is a way for nourishing and blossoming the divine within you, and self-observation and self-inquiry are the first steps of that inner unfolding.
+Since all suffering is due to our disconnection with our Self, establishing that connection through meditation you become more you, a better you, a joyful you.
+We offer guidance on the experience of meditation and a harmonious time-space to support that practice.

 Mindfulness meditation is a sitting stillness meditation.
 A Buddhist practice that brings one’s attention to the internal and external experiences occurring in the present moment, and can be developed through the practice of meditation.
 Each meditation session is a journey of discovery to understand the basic truth of who we are.
 In the beginning, the most important lesson of meditation is seeing the movements of the mind.
 What we are talking about is very practical.
 Mindfulness meditation practice is simple.
 And because we are working with the mind that experiences life directly, just by sitting and observing, we are doing the work.
 “Meditation is not a way of making your mind quiet.
 It’s a way of entering into the quiet that’s already there – buried under the 50,000 thoughts the average person thinks every day.”